prashant55web/prashant55web.github.io/index.md

 You can view the list of products added to the bundle here.
 Display Order defines the sequence in which the products will be displayed inside a bundle on product details page.
 You can edit this field as per your choice.
 Base product will be displayed first and the remaining products - as per the display order.
 ![image](https://github.com/user-attachments/assets/77990b2b-d41b-4453-a63f-9a2512d0becf)

-You can add multiple product to the product list by clicking on the **Add product** button.
+You can add multiple product to the product list by clicking on the "Add product" button.
-Add Product

 <details>
 <summary>Add bundled Products</summary>

-Add bundled products
+**Add bundled products**
 You can add one or more products to the bundle by checking the check-box(es) of the product(s) you want to add.
 ![image](https://github.com/user-attachments/assets/bb3de732-0482-4e52-aa97-b8391a28cf08)